‘What To Eat After A Workout – Post Workout Meal, Drinks & Snacks’ – Monica May

 The only thing you will do if you starve yourself after working out is throwing that hard work to waste.

-Your muscles will not grow if you don’t feed them, in fact, your body will start to panic while storing fat and burning proteins.
+Your muscles won’t grow if you don’t feed them, in fact, your body will start to panic and will start storing fat and burning proteins.

 That’s why eating is crucial when it comes to post-workout.